dustindghb/S4S-LeadGen/CLIENT_LISTS_README.md

 # Client Lists Feature

 ## Overview
-The S4S LinkedIn Tool now includes a client lists management feature that allows you to upload an Excel/CSV file containing current/past clients and blacklisted clients.
+The S4S LinkedIn Tool now includes a client lists management feature that allows you to upload an Excel/CSV file containing current/past clients and excluded clients.
 This feature customizes connection messages and marks blocked companies in the generated leads.

 ## How to Use